-Unify and convey all existing transmission assets along the Railbelt and Bradley Lake to AEA.
+Unify all existing transmission assets along the Railbelt and Bradley Lake under AEA or a new not-for-profit regulated utility.

 This action would include unified ownership of the Railbelt transmission system and would minimize constraints on the system.
 Proceeds from the utility sales would help reduce debt owned by the utilities, eliminate wheeling charges, and create a postage stamp rate from Bradley to Fairbanks, thereby eliminating multiple tariffs in favor of one simplified tariff.
 Unified operation will lower system operating costs (rates), enable quicker interconnection of new generation sources, and reduce time to plan and construct new system components.
 Specific tasks to accomplish this action are outlined below: